Inside the Dubai Desert Conservation Reserve (DDCR)

 How to book a DDCR safari, WhatsApp the editorial desk

-Pick a slot (sunrise wildlife drive, dawn camel trek, or sunset Heritage Dinner) and message us.
+Pick a slot (sunrise wildlife drive, dawn camel trek, or a sunset dinner experience) and message us.
 We confirm the operator permit slot, your hotel pickup, and route specifics within reply within 10 minutes.
 DDCR routes on this page are fulfilled by Velari Tourism L.L.C, DET license #1491675, in coordination with the reserve's 6 licensed operators.

 Message us on WhatsAppVoices from the DDCR